Hypergeometric Motives from Euler Integral Representations: Finite field hypergeometric functions

 \begin{lem} If $\qq\delta \in \Z$, then

 \end{lem}

 \begin{proof} Immediate from reordering the sum, replacing $\mu \leftarrow \mu + \qq\delta$. \end{proof}

+\begin{rmk} \Cref{defn:ourtwisthgm} is called \emph{period-normalized} because it takes into account the factor $\gamma_{\pmb{\alpha},\pmb{\beta}}$ in Euler's integral formula (\Cref{lem:euler}), following the convention of Fuselier--Long--Ramakrishna--Swisher--Tu \cite{FLRST}.
+It is a twist of the definition in Beukers--Cohen--Mellit \cite{BCM} by (the value of) a Hecke Grossencharacter over $\Q(\zeta_m)$ (\Cref{thm:heckechar}), more precisely we have

-\begin{rmk} Note that Definition \ref{def:Hpsi} depends on pairing up the numerator and denominator parameters (they can be permuted simultaneously by $S_n$), whereas the definition given by Beukers--Cohen--Mellit \cite{BCM} does not (can permute numerator and denominator parameters separately, by $S_n \times S_n$).
-On the other hand, our definition is invariant under the shift given in Lemma~\ref{lem:shift}, whereas the normalization given in loc.\ cit.\ does not.
-Both normalizations have their advantages and reflect the fact that one can always twist hypergeometric motives. \end{rmk}
+\Cref{defn:ourtwisthgm} depends on pairing up the numerator and denominator parameters (retaining simultaneous permutation by $S_n$), whereas the definition given by Beukers--Cohen--Mellit \cite{BCM} allows permuting numerator and denominator parameters separately, by $S_n \times S_n$.
+On the other hand, our definition has a simpler shift given in \Cref{lem:shift} and gives us the simplest theorem statement.
+Both normalizations have their advantages and reflect the fact that one can always twist hypergeometric motives.
+For a complete comparison with the many other versions of finite field hypergeometric functions given in the literature, we refer the reader to \cite[\S 4.4]{FLRST}. \end{rmk}

 Recall the canonical isomorphism $\Gal(\Q(\zeta_m)\,|\,\Q) \cong (\Z/m\Z)^\times$.
 Let $H$ be the subgroup of $k \in (\Z/m\Z)^\times$ such that $k\pmb{\alpha},k\pmb{\beta}$ is a permutation of $\pmb{\alpha},\pmb{\beta}$ (simultaneous reordering), and let $K_{\pmb{\alpha},\pmb{\beta}} = \Q(\zeta_m)^H \subseteq \Q(\zeta_m) \subseteq \C^\times$ be the subfield fixed under $H$.